nimblenitin/Tracking-file-changes-Git/README.md

 Steps to track the changes in a file in Git-

-Steps include
+Steps include:
--Updating a file from the repository
+- Updating a file from the repository
--Tracking the changes in the file
+- Tracking the changes in the file
--Adding the file to the staging area
+- Adding the file to the staging area
--Comparing git commits to track file changes
+- Comparing git commits to track file changes

 ```